More about Planswell

 Are mutual funds safer than stocks and bonds?

 A mutual fund is going to, overall, be safer than any individual stock, as it’s inherently diversified.
-Bonds, on the other hand, can be a safer home for your money than a mutual fund because they’re backed by the credit of the issuer, who is often a government entity with excellent credit.
+Bonds, on the other hand, can be a safer home for your money than a mutual fund.
+Government bonds are especially safe, as government credit tends to be quite good.

 What is the downside of a mutual fund?

 A mutual fund, though relatively safe, does come with some downsides.
-High fees tends to be the most relevant issue, however there are a couple other reasons you may not want to invest in a mutual fund.
+High fees tend to be the most relevant issue.
+There are a couple other reasons you may not want to invest in a mutual fund, however.

-Tax inefficiencies is another big one: you cannot control disbursements from mutual funds, and so you may have unpredictable tax events that cost you more money than they make you come tax season.
+Tax inefficiencies are another big one.
+You cannot control disbursements from mutual funds.
+As a result, you may have unpredictable tax events that cost you more money than they make you come tax season.

 What is the safest type of mutual fund?